Credit card refunds

 If the vendor ignores your request or refuses to give you a refund, you may still be able to get your money back.
 These are the steps to take:

-1. Write to your credit card provider, or contact them via their website or app.
+- Write to your credit card provider, or contact them via the website or app, and tell them that you want to claim a credit card refund, either through Section 75 or Chargeback.

 What are the different methods for credit card refunds?